Which place is cheaper, Orlando or Jacksonville?

 In October, Jacksonville is generally cooler than Orlando.
-Temperatures in Jacksonville average around 70°F (21°C), and Orlando stays around 75°F (24°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Orlando fluctuates around 75°F (24°C).

 It's quite rainy in Orlando.
 Jacksonville usually gets less rain in October than Orlando.
 Jacksonville gets 2.9 inches (73 mm) of rain, while Orlando receives 4.1 inches (103 mm) of rain this time of the year.

 Both Orlando and Jacksonville are popular destinations to visit in the winter with plenty of activities.
 Also, most visitors come to Orlando for the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.

 Jacksonville is cooler than Orlando in the winter.
 The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Orlando fluctuates around 59°F (15°C).